Infinidoge/universe/readme.md

 - `ssh-keys.nix`: My SSH public keys.
 - `config`: The parts of my dotfiles that I can't write in Nix.
 Mainly uses home manager to put files in the right place
   - `default.nix`: Pulls in the configuration files and puts them where they belong.
 Also defines my neofetch output.
-  - `doom`: My Doom Emacs configuration.
-Doom Emacs is my editor and home, and I use it extensively.
   - `qtile`: My Qtile configuration.
 Qtile is my home of homes, the environment I am pretty literally always in while on my computers.